YeasinSE/Mystical-STD/deployer-mystical-infrastructure/README.md

 #### `Deployment Workflow:`

-  - `Receiving Deployment Requests: ` The Deployer-Mystical-Infrastructure receives deployment requests from manual triggers via Deployer Consumer which client request from api server.
+  -  `Triggering Deployment Requests:` The Deployer Consumer Server initiates deployment requests for web applications, triggering the Deployer-Mystical Infrastructure to commence the deployment process.

-  - `Orchestrating the Build Process:` Upon receiving a deployment request, the infrastructure orchestrates the build process, compiling source code, running tests, and generating build artifacts.
+  -  `Orchestrating Build and Deployment Tasks:` Upon receiving a deployment request, the infrastructure orchestrates the build and deployment tasks, including compiling source code, packaging artifacts, and deploying to AWS S3.

-  - `Publishing Deployment Events:` Throughout the build and deployment process, the infrastructure publishes deployment events and messages to Kafka topics, providing real-time visibility into deployment progress and status.
+  - `Publishing Real-Time Events:` Throughout the build and deployment process, the infrastructure publishes deployment events and messages to Kafka topics, providing real-time visibility into deployment progress and status.

   - `Deploying to AWS S3:` Once the build process is complete, the infrastructure deploys the generated artifacts to AWS S3,